pautadigitalmx/payments-konvertti/README.md

 2. Shows reports about order counts, order value, and earned commission.
 3. Auto-adds an “insurance product” to the cart while allowing buyers to remove it.

 The document below outlines the architecture, required Shopify APIs, key flows, and suggested implementation details so you can build and deploy the app.

 ## Is it possible?
 Yes.
-Shopify supports all of these requirements via its Admin and Storefront APIs, plus checkout/cart extensions in Shopify Functions and the new Cart Transform API.
-You can implement commission tracking in your app backend while injecting an insurance line item through a cart/checkout extension that buyers can remove.
+Shopify supports all of these requirements via its Admin and Storefront APIs, plus checkout/cart extensions in Shopify Func tions and the new Cart Transform API.
+You can implement commission tracking in your app backend while injecting an insurance lin e item through a cart/checkout extension that buyers can remove.

 ## Architecture Overview